Placemaking (BYG510)

 The goal is to create a basic understanding of place-making in urban areas in terms of:

-1. To gain abilities in design thinking in urban design
+To gain abilities in design thinking for urban challenges

 Required prerequisite knowledge